angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 <row variant="hand">{{!DR}} {{!Veil}} {{!LED}} {{!LP}} {{!LP}} {{!BW}}</row>

 Ideally, you can play out your mana artifacts, cast Veil, and then the Dark Ritual.
-Cast Burning Wish holding priority, and crack the LED for {{RRR}}.
+Cast Burning Wish holding priority, and crack the LED for {R}{R}{R}.
 Along with the {{BB}} leftover from the Ritual, you have enough to cast Empty the Warrens to make 14 Goblins.
 Killing like this is extremely simple, but do not underestimate its effectiveness.
 In fact, if your hand looked like this on turn 1, you should seriously consider skipping the Veil and jamming Empty the Warrens immediately, even if you don't know what your opponent is playing.
 Early in the game, most decks will simply not be able to handle that many goblins.
 Other combo decks may be able to race goblins, and decks with Stoneforge Mystic may be able to use Batterskull to stabilize if you don't get a lot of goblins down quickly enough, but other decks will struggle.
 While you're typically looking to make more than 10 goblins, as few as 8 can be sufficient against some decks.
 You should also note that Wish for Empty can play through a Chalice of the Void on 1 relatively easily, with a couple Petals or LEDs.

 It is common to play multiple copies of Empty in your sideboard, for the purpose of bringing a few copies in.
 Naturally drawing and casting Empty the Warrens,